danog/MadelineProtoDocs/docs/API_docs/constructors/privacyKeyStatusTimestamp.md

-Whether we can see the last online timestamp
+Whether we can see the last online timestamp of this user